Olugbenga-GT/tic-tac-toe-kata/tic-tac-toe-kata.md

 * [OK] when a player has taken a field, it's the other player's turn

-* a game is over when all fields in a column are taken by a player
+* [OK] a game is over when all fields in a column are taken by a player

 * [OK] a game is over when all fields in a row are taken by a player